To help solve the women-in-tech problem, I volunteer as tribute

 I'm willing to give up my long-time career as a tech and business journalist to serve on the boards of a few tech companies that are flummoxed by the lack of progress in their equality efforts.

-After more than two decades covering Silicon Valley and the tech industry for MacWeeK, Wired, Upside, Bloomberg, Forbes and most recently, CNET, I know a few things about how the industry operates, even though I, like many other board members at tech companies and some VCs, don't have a STEM degree.
+After more than two decades covering Silicon Valley and the tech industry for MacWeek, Wired, Upside, Bloomberg, Forbes and now CNET, I know a few things about how the industry operates, even though I, like many board members at tech companies and some VCs, don't have a STEM degree.

 And while I may not have "binders full of women," I do know many talented, ambitious, smart women whom I can recommend for leadership jobs across a variety of tech companies, from service providers to product makers to social network builders.
 Oh, and let's not forget, I bring perspective that should prove valuable to companies where qualified women are just too hard to find.